Skip over main navigation

 5. What can I do if I’m not happy about the contents of the EHC plan?

-What can I do if I’m not happy about the contents of the EHC plan?
+What can I do if I’m not happy about the contents of my child's EHC plan?

-If you are unhappy about the contents of the EHC plan, you can ask your LA to change it so that it complies with the law.
+If you are unhappy about the contents of your child’s education, health and care (EHC) plan, you can ask your local authority (LA) to change it so that it complies with the law.
 You can do this if you have recently received a draft EHC plan, or at an annual review.

-If there has been a sudden or unexpected change in circumstances (for example if a child’s needs have become significantly more severe), you could ask for the LA to carry out an early annual review, or a re-assessment of the child or young person’s needs.
+If there has been a sudden or unexpected change in circumstances (for example if a child’s needs have increased significantly), you could ask for your LA to carry out an early annual review, or a re-assessment of your child or young person’s needs.

 Published: 16th April, 2018